 Related to durability – cleanability is just as important if not MORE important when choosing finishes for your rental.
 Having a clean vacation rental will be the most important element to getting good reviews and great guests.
 When picking out finishes and the amount off furnishings and accessories you’ll put in your home, think of how it will be cleaned.
 Finishes need to be easy to clean, and the space needs to stay uncluttered so that cleaning is efficient.

-As tempted as I was to decorate our Little Lake House to the max, I've since realized the benefit of keeping the furniture and accessories minimal so that we can clean absolutely everything between guests.
-Create a comfortable and unique experience for your guests, but there's no need to go over the top with your decor.
+As tempted as I was to decorate our lake houses to the max, I’ve since realized the benefit of keeping the furniture and accessories minimal so that we can clean absolutely everything between guests.
+Create a comfortable and unique experience for your guests, but there’s no need to go over the top with your decor.

-We have a very talented professional cleaner that cleans and sanitizes the cabin before each stay, but we have cleaned it ourselves on occasion.
+We have very talented professional cleaners that clean and sanitize the cabins before each stay, but we have cleaned them ourselves on occasion.
 I recommend hiring a professional to clean your short term rental, but be prepared to do it yourself if the need arises.
 AirBnB has a fantastic cleaning and sanitizing guide (and a handbook for hosts) that we follow.

 Keep guest experience in mind

 Throughout the entire home renovation and rental management journey, it’s important to keep your guests’ experience in mind.
 Through every renovation choice, finishing choice and management choice, decide on the feeling you want your guest to have at your short term rental and deliver it.

 At our cabins, I want our guests to feel peaceful and relaxed.
 To achieve this experience goal, I chose finishes for the home that are light, bright and coastal inspired.
 We also chose a very comfortable couch, invested in a Smart TV, and add little surprise extras in the cabin like a generous amount of free coffee pods, free toiletries from our favourite local companies, soft robes and slippers, and natural smelling dish and laundry soaps.